Jed Metcher

-Jed Metcher is a former Grand Prix motorcycle racer from Australia.
-He is a former competitor in the Australian 125cc Championship, the Australian Supersport Championship, the Supersport World Championship, the British Superbike Championship, and the European Superstock 600 Championship where he finished as champion in 201, the IDM Supersport Championship and the IDM Superbike Championship.
+Jed Metcher (born 13 April 1990) is an Australian former Grand Prix motorcycle racer, team owner, and manager from Victoria.
+He is a former competitor in the Australian 125cc Championship, the Australian Supersport Championship, the Supersport World Championship, the British Superbike Championship, and the European Superstock 600 Championship where he finished as champion in 2011, the IDM Supersport Championship and the IDM Superbike Championship.
 Jed Metcher is a supporter of the Hands Across the Water Charity bike ride.